MagdalenaRomaniecka/Anatomy-of-a-Tweetstorm/README.md

 * Measure and track public sentiment on key topics.
 * Correlate key text metrics with business events like stock price changes.
 * Benchmark Musk's communication style against other tech CEOs.

+ ## Limitations & Future Work

+* **Limitations:** This analysis is based solely on quantitative text and engagement metrics and does not account for the author's external influence or brand recognition.
+The sentiment analysis is limited to the English language.
+* **Future Work:** A follow-up analysis could include a network graph to visualize how key accounts amplified the tweetstorm.
+Topic modeling could also be used to compare the themes of this storm with other viral threads on the same subject.